huggingface/blog/sentiment-analysis-python.md

 All these models are automatically uploaded to the Hub and deployed for production.
 You can use any of these models to start analyzing new data right away by using the [pipeline class](https://huggingface.co/docs/transformers/main_classes/pipelines) as shown in previous sections of this post.

-<h2 id="analyzing-tweets-with-sentiment-analysis">4.
-Analyzing Tweets with Sentiment Analysis and Python</h2>
+## 4. Analyzing Tweets with Sentiment Analysis and Python

 In this last section, you'll take what you have learned so far in this post and put it into practice with a fun little project: analyzing tweets about NFTs with sentiment analysis!